ivnl/chatter/README.md

 ###Enter a user name to join
 ###Switch from outputting English to Japanese or vice versa by pressing 'en' or 'ja' at the top
-###Type english, or japanese in chat to force everyone in the room to switch with you
+###Type "english", or "japanese" in chat to force everyone in the room to switch with you

 ###Heroku view:https://sleepy-depths-71211.herokuapp.com/